Nouble-Bushido/Nouble-Bushido/README.md

 I have developed and worked on various projects.
 Some of them include "Yes/No," a fun and interactive app that enables users to make decisions, "Math Trainer," an app designed to challenge users with math exercises, and "Memories," a project that has brought many cherished moments to life.

 ## 🎯 Learning Goals
 My journey in software development is a continuous learning process.
 Currently, I'm focused on expanding my knowledge and proficiency in Swift and iOS development.
-I'm also exploring other technologies and programming languages to broaden my skill set further.
+I'm also exploring other technologies to broaden my skill set further.

 ## 🎓 Education
 I have honed my skills through various online courses, covering topics like iOS app development and Swift programming.
 I believe in continuous self-improvement and actively seek new resources to stay up-to-date with the latest trends in the industry.